Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Results

-The stellar disks in the `c14' models are gravitationally more unstable than those in the `c16' models in terms of the Toomre $Q$ parameter.
-The lower halo concentration parameter in the `c14' models results in a smaller DM contribution within the disk region.
-This leads to a lower Toomre $Q$ distribution and makes the disks more susceptible to instabilities and the formation of non-axisymmetric structures.
-In fact, as shown in Paper I, model r1c14 forms a visible bar by surpassing $\Ftmax>0.3$ at $1.26 \, \Gyr$.
-This occurs $0.41 \, \Gyr$ earlier than in model r1c16 with the same resolution.
-In Figure \ref{fig:face}, model r1c14 forms a well-elongated and strong bar after evolving for $4 \, \Gyr$.
-In the models with lower resolution or larger softening, the bars tend to be shorter and weaker.
 Although model r1c16ldmsf1 with $\epsdm=0.96 \, \kpc$ fails to form a bar, model r1c14ldmsf1 does form one.
 However, this bar appears much smaller than those in the other models.
 This implies that bar formation and growth depend on the initial disk stability, softening length, and DM halo resolution.
 In a more unstable disk, a stronger seed bar (e.g., \citealt{bekki23}) can form earlier.
 We conjecture that this enables bar formation in model r1c14ldmsf1 despite the suppressed bar--halo angular momentum exchange due to the large DM softening.
 However, the growth of the bar is not fully resolved owing to the suppressed DM response (and thus reduced DM-star dynamical friction) in the central bar region.
 Consequently, the bar is unable to grow stronger and longer in model r1c14ldmsf1.

-\subsection{Bar Formation and Growth}
+\subsection{Bar formation and growth}

-To trace the formation and evolution of non-axisymmetric structures, we perform a Fourier analysis:
+To trace the formation and evolution of non-axisymmetric structures, we performed a Fourier analysis:

 Here, $\mu_{j}$ and $\phi_{j}$ are the mass and azimuthal angle of the $j$th particle in an annulus with a radial bin width of $\Delta R = 0.2\,\mathrm{kpc}$.
 The value of $m$ is an integer that denotes the multipole order.
 We primarily focus on $m=2$ to quantify the bar strength and examine the evolutionary path of bars.